 College degrees don’t send the signals they once used to.
 You have to take charge of building your personal brand and work out loud instead.
-Here are ten ways to build your brand.
+Here is the ultimate list for how to build your personal brand:

 One of the best ways to build your personal brand is to blog regularly on your own site.
 Go to wordpress.com or squarespace.com, buy yourfullname.com, and blog every single day.
 Don’t stress about the topic at first.
 Build up the muscle of shipping and then focus on a few topics once you are used to shipping regularly.

 Prefer to talk instead of write?
 Turn on that video camera and talk.
 Start a Youtube channel and start making videos.
 Just like blogging, regularly producing is key.
 Get on a schedule and stick with it.
 Daily is best.

 Read a book?
 Write a review or post your notes.
 Post it to your blog or record a video version and post it to YouTube.
 Then cross post it to Amazon.
 Watch a movie?
 Review it.
 Take a course?
 Review it.
 Listen to a podcast?
 Post your notes.

 When you learn something new, write a tutorial or guide to what you just learned.
 If you don’t blog, make a video tutorial series and put it on Youtube.
 We call this “learning out loud.”

 Do you go to meetups?
 If you don’t, they are a great way to meet people with similar interests and learn new things.
 Meetup.com is the best resource for finding meetups near you.
 Once you’ve gone a few times, pitch the organizers on presenting.
 Learn their criteria for presenting and put together a talk on something you know well enough to teach.
 Set up a video camera or a mic + screen recorder to record your talk.
 Post this on your website.

 What are you interested in?
 Where do people who are interested in that hang out online?
 Go there and participate.
 Don’t spam the community with links.
 Comment, give feedback, and help others more than you promote your own stuff.

 7. Social Media